-In the fourth section we show how our theorem could be used to give explicit generators of the $\K_0$ of the noncommutative tori: we work out the three and four dimensional cases in detail.
+In the fourth section we show how our construction of continuous field could be used to give explicit generators of the $\K_0$-group of noncommutative tori and we work out the three and four dimensional cases in detail.

 Notation: In the rest of the article $e(x)$ denotes the number $e^{2\pi i x}$ .